 Part 3: “Side Effects”

 Think of it like this.
-There’s a hostile double agent that is lurking in your brain who is sabotaging things from the inside out.
+There’s a hostile double agent lurking in your brain who is sabotaging things from the inside out.
 He is someone who could be stopped with the right set of tools, but if let alone and allowed to proceed as planned he could end up toppling the administration in a very counterproductive way and possibly even with a deadly outcome.
 This is a demon that needs to be properly exorcised and not allowed to rent space in your head for any longer than necessary.

 Depression is the monster of your faith.
 It is the creature who hides under your bed.
 It is a raging fire that burns everything in its path unless somehow extinguished.
 The bottom line is that it’s not a game and should not be treated as such.